We (the Office of Public Works) offer regular guided tours of key historic sites within and near the Phoenix Park.

 Grangegorman Military Cemetery

-There are FREE guided tours of Grangegorman Military Cemetery, Blackhorse Avenue, Dublin 7 that take place on Thursdays only, at 11am, from 13th April to 9th November 2023.
+There are FREE guided tours of Grangegorman Military Cemetery, Blackhorse Avenue, Dublin 7 that take place on Thursdays only, at 11am, from April to early November each year.

 The cemetery’s pedestrian gate is open from 10am to 4pm, seven days a week.